 - Identification of individual visitors (not just aggregates)

-- Real-time alerts for visits to strategic pages
+- Real-time alerts for strategic page visits

 - Automatic scoring based on site activity